octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 In this part, the `tezos-example` box is used as an example.

-*Truffle* is mainly used for the smart contract compilation and deployment.
+*Truffle* is mainly used for smart contract compilation and deployment.
 It can also launch tests, but other tools such as *pytezos* can be used for that.

 Compiling smart contracts can be done with: